SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/00_guides/vm_creation_guide.md

 The VM management system is a core component of the Phoenix Hypervisor, designed to provide a seamless, declarative, and idempotent experience.
 The architecture is centered around a few key principles and components:

--   **Declarative Configuration:** The desired state of all VMs is defined in the `phoenix-cli_vm_configs.json` file.
-This serves as the single source of truth, allowing for version-controlled and auditable infrastructure.
+-   **Declarative Configuration:** The desired state of all VMs is defined in `phoenix_vm_configs.json`, `phoenix_stacks_config.json`, and `phoenix_hypervisor_config.json`.
+These files provide a comprehensive, version-controlled definition of the entire VM and Docker stack ecosystem.
 -   **Dispatcher-Manager Architecture:** The `phoenix-cli` CLI acts as a dispatcher, parsing user commands and routing them to the appropriate manager script.
 For all VM-related operations, it invokes the `vm-manager.sh` script.
 -   **Idempotent State Machine:** The `vm-manager.sh` script functions as a state machine.
 It reads the desired state from the configuration file and compares it to the current state of the system, only taking the actions necessary to bring the system into alignment.
 This ensures that the orchestrator can be run multiple times without causing unintended side effects.
 -   **Unified User Experience:** From the user's perspective, creating and managing a VM is identical to managing an LXC container.
 The `phoenix-cli orchestrate <ID>` command works for both, and the dispatcher handles the routing to the correct backend manager.
 ## 2. Configuration

-All VM definitions are stored in `/usr/local/phoenix-cli_hypervisor/etc/phoenix-cli_vm_configs.json`.
-This file is the single source of truth for the VM orchestrator.
+All VM definitions are stored in `/usr/local/phoenix_hypervisor/etc/phoenix_vm_configs.json`.
+This file, in conjunction with `phoenix_stacks_config.json` and `phoenix_hypervisor_config.json`, is the single source of truth for the VM orchestrator.

 ### 2.1.
 Main Sections